Quick Take

 Warblers are small songbirds, and black and white warblers are medium-sized within this species.
 It’s about the size of a chickadee, with a flat head, a short neck, long wings, and a short tail.
 Its bill is fairly long and slightly curved downward.
 Adults measure between 4.3 and 5.1 inches and weigh around 0.5 ounces with a 7.1 to 8.7-inch wingspan.
 They have bold black and white stripes with black wings and white bars.
 The males are more heavily streaked in black, while the females are paler and less streaky.

-These warblers are well-known for their tree-foraging behavior and more closely favor a nuthatch.
+These warblers are well-known for their tree-foraging behavior and more closely resemble a nuthatch.
 They sneakily hop around branches and trunks, looking for insects inside the bark.
 You may even see it taking off after flying insects.

 Migration Pattern and Timing